About Savage Axis XP

 Savage Axis XP Accuracy

 Even with a recoil lug that sits in the rifle instead of the action, these rifles produce fantastic groups.
+All 4 rifles I’ve laid my hands on will do 0.75-1.25″ groups at 100 yards all day long.
 There are plenty of rifles in the $1000 range that can’t print groups like this, and the Savage will do it out of the box, with factory ammo.
 There is nothing left to say here, Savage rifles are the most accurate for the money.

 Usability & Ergonomics